JeschkeLab/DeerLab/docsrc/source/api/fitparamodel.rst

 			paramci50 = paramci{2};

 - ``'MultiStart'`` -  Multi-start global optimization
     Number of initial points to be generated for a global search.
-For each start point, a local minimum is searched, and the solution with the lowest cost functional value is selected as the global optimum.
+For each start point, a local minimum is searched, and the solution with the lowest objective function value is selected as the global optimum.

     *Default:* ``1`` (No global optimization)